 7) Cupcake Emporium – We were stuffed for the rest of the day after Mrs Wilkes’ but we couldn’t ignore The Road Forks’ recommendation for Mabel Francis Potter’s Cupcake Emporium, so we picked up a box to take home.
 Oh my god!
 These cupcakes are so good that we are seriously tempted to make the five hour return trip to Savannah just to get some more.

 It took us a while to choose from the beautiful selection but we ended up trying Red Velvet with Cream Cheese Frosting, Coconut with Coconut Butter Cream, Chocolate with Chocolate Butter Cream and the wonderfully inventive Chunky Chocolate Chip Cup Cookie: who knew cookies would make such an delicious cup cake?
 They were all gorgeous – moist cake and soft, creamy frosting.

 The owner was very friendly offering us travel tips and even giving Simon a free cupcake for attempting the tongue twister challenge.
-At $2.50 a cupcake they are good value.

 8 ) Friendly People – The Savannah locals are super friendly.
 As we wandered the streets we were often asked by strangers “How y’all doing?”, customer service was excellent everywhere, a random lady complimented my dress, and Simon was even mistaken for someone’s son (that was a bit weird though!).

 9) Independent Businesses – As well as gems like Mrs Wilkes’ and the Cupcake Emporium, Savannah is full of independent cafés, restaurants and shops.
 We only wish we hadn’t been so stuffed so we could sample more of them.